Conditional quantum one-time pad

-of a tripartite state $\rho_{ABE}$ is an achievable rate for a particular secret-sharing task that we call \textit{information scrambling}.
+of a tripartite state $\rho_{ABE}$ is an optimal achievable rate for a particular secret-sharing task that we call \textit{information scrambling}.
 In this modified task, we suppose that Alice, Bob, and Eve are three distinct parties.
 Alice's laboratory is distant from Bob and Eve's, but we imagine that Bob and Eve's laboratories are close together, and an ideal quantum channel connects Alice's laboratory to Bob and Eve's.
 The goal of the information scrambling task is for Alice to communicate a message in such a way that it can be decoded only by someone who possesses all three $ABE\ $systems.
 If someone possesses only the $AB$ systems or only the $AE$ systems, then such a person can figure out essentially nothing about the encoded message.

-This achievability result establishes a direct connection between the negative interaction information and its use as a measure of scrambling, as advocated in \cite{Ding2016}.
-In particular, our finding shows that $-I_{3} (A;B;E)_{\rho}$ is an achievable rate for information scrambling, such that the message is encoded in the non-local degrees of freedom of $\rho _{ABE}^{\otimes n}$ and cannot be decoded exclusively from the local degrees of freedom, which in this case are constituted by systems $AB$ or systems $AE$.
+Our finding here shows that the quantity in \eqref{eq:info-scramble-rate} is an optimal achievable rate for information scrambling, such that the message is encoded in the non-local degrees of freedom of $\rho _{ABE}^{\otimes n}$ and cannot be decoded exclusively from the local degrees of freedom, which in this case are constituted by systems $AB$ or systems $AE$.

 The rest of our paper proceeds as follows.
 We first formally define the conditional one-time pad task.
-After that, we establish the optimality part of our main result:\ that Alice cannot communicate at a rate higher than the conditional mutual information $I(A;B|E)$ while still satisfying the joint demands of reliable decoding for Bob (who gets the $ABE$ systems) and security against an eavesdropper who has access to the $AE$ systems.
-We then sketch a proof for the achievability part of our result, mostly by appealing to known techniques, the quantum packing and covering lemmas that are reviewed in \cite{W15book}.
+We then sketch a proof for the achievability part of our result.
 We finally discuss variations of the main task, such as the information scrambling task mentioned above and more general tasks, and then we conclude with a brief summary.

+The supplementary material provides a detailed proof of the achievability part of our main result.
+It also establishes the optimality part of our main result:\ that Alice cannot communicate at a rate higher than the conditional mutual information $I(A;B|E)$ while still satisfying the joint demands of reliable decoding for Bob (who gets the $ABE$ systems) and security against an eavesdropper who has access to the $AE$ systems.
+The optimality proof is based on entropy inequalities and identities.